 You will be working with the latest technology tools creating man-made marvels that will become a part of history for the coming times.

 What more?
 You can take your pick from a number of different paths, each as exciting and unique as the next.

-As a built environment professional you stand a chance to work in some of the most amazing projects around the world.
+As a built environment professional, you stand a chance to work on some of the most amazing projects around the world.
 It is a world of opportunities in a sector that is only going to grow.
-You don’t have to be an engineer or an architect to be able to work in built environment.
-You can choose to use any of your skill to build a rewarding career in this sector
+You don’t have to be an engineer or an architect to be able to work in a built environment.
+You can choose to use any of your skills to build a rewarding career in this sector.

 If planning is what you are good at, you can choose to be part of the team that works on the building plans.
-Every infrastructure project, whether it is a one-story house or a skyscraper or even a bridge needs a plan before it can start taking shape.
+Every infrastructure project, whether it is a one-story house, a skyscraper or even a bridge needs a plan before it can start taking shape.

 Intrigued by the design of various buildings you see around?
-If you’re curious about how these marvels, sometimes gravity-defying, are designed; built environment is the place for you.
-If you are good with you numbers you could even contribute to evaluating costs of elaborate designs.
+If you’re curious about how these marvels, sometimes gravity-defying, are designed; the built environment is the place for you.
+If you are good with your numbers, you could even contribute to evaluating the costs of elaborate designs.
 There is immense scope of creativity while working on design elements for any kind of infrastructure.